Step 1: Create a Storage-in-Switch Account

 Why a PUT request?

-request to create an account.
-Using a PUT request allows an "upsert", where the account will be added if it doesn't exist yet, or updated if it does.
-You use the providerAccountId
+You can send either a POST or a PUT request to create an account.
+Using a PUT request allows an "upsert", where the account is added if it doesn't exist yet or updated if it does.
+You use the providerAccountId property as your own unique identifier.

 accountId versus providerAccountId